usenocturne/nocturne/README.md

 <details>
 <summary>Linux (TBD)</summary>

 NOTE: A rewrite of the script is in progress to address edge cases and allow for greater device security.
-If you want to persue this route still you will need knowledge of your Linux OS and how to configure your local firewall for NAT and forwarding of network traffic.
-Unfortunately this varies greatly between OS (ex.
+If you still would like to persue this route, you will need to know how to configure your local firewall for NAT and forwarding of network traffic for your specific distro.
+Unfortunately, this varies greatly between OS (ex.
 Ubuntu uses UFW, Fedora uses firewalld, and Debian uses nftables).

 </details>